 Husband and wife duo Yang and Olivia are virtuosic talents who create an unforgettable storytelling event on violin and piano.
-Their programs feature combinations of Chinese music and Western classical music.
-In recent years, not only have they traveled to more than 30 cities in the United States, they have also performed and taught in China, Portugal, Brazil, and Taiwan.
+Their programs feature combinations of Chinese music and Western classical.
+In recent years, not only have they traveled to more than 30 cities in the United States, they have also been performing and teaching in China, Portugal, Brazil, and Taiwan.
 Through music, this dynamic duo share their messages of joy, love and faith.

-Olivia Tsai (piano), tours as part of Yang and Olivia, and also has a successful career as a soloist.
-She has also appeared as soloist with QingDao Concert Hall Orchestra, Southern Illinois Symphony Orchestra, and Highland Park Strings.
+In addition to touring as part of Yang and Olivia, Olivia (a.k.a.
+Dr. I-Hsuan Tsai) has appeared as soloist with QingDao Concert Hall Orchestra, Southern Illinois Symphony Orchestra, and Highland Park Strings.
 She was the staff pianist of world renowned Aspen Music Festival and Musicorda Music Festival in US, as well as artist faculty/performer of Oficina Music Festival, Curitiba Music Festival in Brazil and Algarve Music Festival in Portugal.
-In addition to performing, she currently serves as chair of Theory and Piano and is associate professor at VanderCook College of Music (Dr. I-Hsuan Tsai).
-Her book “Schubert’s Piano Trios” was invited to publish by Scholar’s Press in Germany, and was published in 2014.
+In addition to performing, she currently serves as chair of Theory and Piano and associate professor at VanderCook College of Music.
+Her book “Schubert’s Piano Trios” was published by Scholar’s Press in Germany in 2014.
 She co-founded Yang and Olivia Foundation to promote cultural exchange via classical music between China and the US.